seblee97/student_teacher_catastrophic/README.md

 # Prerequisites

 To run this code you will need Python 3.8+ (other versions may work but have not been explicitly tested); it is written in PyTorch.
-All other requirements are specified in the requirements file (requirements.txt) and can be satisfied by running (preferably in a virtual environment)
+All python package requirements are specified in the requirements file (requirements.txt) and can be satisfied by running (preferably in a virtual environment)

 ```pip3 install -r requirements.txt```